-The Open Dialog Foundation has addressed the UN High Commissioner for Refugees (UNHCR), Filippo Grandi, on the issue of systematic abuse of the Interpol mechanisms by countries such as Russia or Kazakhstan.
-On 1-3 July 2015 in Lyon, the Open Dialog Foundation took part, as one of the expert organisations, in the first meeting of the Working Group on the Processing of Information (GTI), tasked by INTERPOL’s General Assembly with reviewing the organisation’s supervisory mechanisms in the area of data processing.
+The Open Dialogue Foundation has addressed the UN High Commissioner for Refugees (UNHCR), Filippo Grandi, on the issue of systematic abuse of the Interpol mechanisms by countries such as Russia or Kazakhstan.
+On 1-3 July 2015 in Lyon, the Open Dialogue Foundation took part, as one of the expert organisations, in the first meeting of the Working Group on the Processing of Information (GTI), tasked by INTERPOL’s General Assembly with reviewing the organisation’s supervisory mechanisms in the area of data processing.
 During the session we underlined, i.a. our broad involvement in promoting the establishment of a dialogue between Interpol and the UN High Commissioner for Refugees.
 Our recent letter to Mr Filippo Grandi is a yet another step in this direction.

 International refugee status no longer guarantees protection from political persecution.
 Non-democratic states are using more and more sophisticated methods of oppression, exploiting Interpol mechanisms in order to set ‘traps’ for their opponents abroad.
 Due to the shortcomings of its supervisory mechanisms, Interpol has become a ‘convenient’ tool used for harassment in a number of political cases.
 The automatic issuance of ‘red notices’ is applied with regard to persons to whom the United Nations and individual states have granted international protection.
 As a result, persons who have received international refugee status in the EU, the US and Canada are subjected to arrest at border crossings.

-The Open Dialog Foundation had previously addressed the former UNHCR, Mr António Guterres, on the issue.
+The Open Dialogue Foundation had previously addressed the former UNHCR, Mr António Guterres, on the issue.
 Our appeal has remained unanswered, though.
 We, therefore, hope for a more fruitful dialogue with the newly elected High Commissioner and take the opportunity to congratulate him for this new and important appointment.
 We remain at his full disposal with our analytical support.

 UN High Commissioner for Refugees Filippo Grandi,